 This is where the stats got really interesting.
-70% of the men who voted voted that women make better Social Engineers, yet 95% of the women who voted also voted that women make better social engineers.
+70% of the men voted that women make better social engineers, yet 95% of the women who voted also voted that women make better social engineers.

 Obviously amongst the genders this is where they can agree.